AgileCloudInstitute/terraform-aws-starter-kit/README.md

 #  To use this manually:
 1. Clone onto a machine on which Terraform has already been installed.
-2. Copy the contents of the `Move-This-Directory-Outside-Of-Application-Path` directory to a different location so that any sensitive information like keys that you will put into it will NOT be transported around with the application code.
+2. Run [pipeline-tasks/setup.py](https://github.com/AgileCloudInstitute/terraform-aws-starter-kit/blob/master/pipeline-tasks/setup.py) to copy the contents of the `Move-This-Directory-Outside-Of-Application-Path` directory to a different location so that any sensitive information like keys that you will put into it will NOT be transported around with the application code.
-3. In the `vars/VarsForTerraform/varsFromDevLaptop.yaml` file, place the values for input variables including AWS keys for the AWS account that you will be using to instantiate this example.
+3. In the `vars/yamlInputs/varsFromDevLaptop.yaml` file, place the values for input variables that you will be using to instantiate this example.
-4. In a text editor, open up `pipeline-tasks/createFoundation.py` and replace the value of the `pathToApplicationRoot` variable to reflect the location into which you cloned this repository and then replace the value of the `dirOfYamlFile` variable to path of the directory into which you moved the `vars/VarsForTerraform/varsFromDevLaptop.yaml` file.
+4. Then in the `vars/yamlInputs/keys.yaml` file, make sure that the `name` property of a key pair record is a combination of a name of a foundationInstance and the term KeyPair as shown in the example given `demoKeyPair` which combines a reference of the foundation instance named `demo` and the term KeyPair.
+This naming convension is essential in order for automation in the rest of this starter kit to work.
+(Note that pibeline key managemne will be done with a secrets vault, so that this example with `keys.yaml` is just for demonstration.)
 5. Open a terminal and navigate to the root directory into which you cloned this repository, then continue navigating to the `pipeline-tasks` subdirectory.
 6. Type `python3 createFoundation.py` to create infrastructure on AWS using this example.
 7. Note the IP address that is printed in the console as an output variable.
 You may have to scroll up for this.